mmohr8791/WebDevProject1/README.md

 #
 # Brief Overview Of The Company:
-RTP Company is a global thermoplastics compounder in the manufacturing industry headquarted in Winona, MN.
+RTP Company is a global thermoplastics compounder in the manufacturing industry headquartered in Winona, MN.
-Currently there are over 1200 employees employed RTP Company at the 10 different U.S. facilities (including 1 in Mexico as part of the U.S. operations).
+Currently there are over 1200 employees employed at RTP Company at the 10 different U.S. facilities (including 1 in Mexico as part of the U.S. operations).

 (Project note: I have been employed at RTP Company for over 22 years as a ERP software developer.)